Allen, Norman W. "Bee"(born: October 24, 1942 - died: February 4, 2022)

 In the community and prior to his 2017 retirement, Bee was the first African American president of the Paris Chapter of the Jaycees.
 He held the position twice and received the Triple Crown Award for leading in the remodeling of Teen Square [a gathering and social event space for teenagers in Paris].
 Other recognitions include four Kentucky Colonel awards, three of which were for his work in the Paris community and one for his service with the Lexington Police Department.
 Bee was also a Mason.
 He is a former president and a founding member of the 30/20 Club, an African American civic and social organization.
 The club's name comes from the 20 founding members who each put in $30 to establish the organization.

 With his retirement in 2017, Norman W. Allen ended one of the longest law enforcement careers held in Kentucky.
-He now dedicates more time to his family and his favorite television program, The Young and the Restless.
+He dedicated more time to his family and his favorite television program, The Young and the Restless.

-Norman W. Allen is the son of the late Margaret L. Reed and Reverend Edward Jackson Allen.
-He is the husband of Florence E. Haith Allen (they married in 1981).
+Norman W. Allen was the son of the late Margaret L. Reed and Reverend Edward Jackson Allen.
+He was the husband of F. Elaine Miller Allen (they married in 1981).
 He is the father of Anthony, Sherry, Antonio, Kacy, Velika, and Brooks who died as a toddler.
 He is the grandfather of Jason, Sara, William, Michael, Russell, Kassidy, Aiden, Salem, Samuel, Maryam, and Muhamad.
 He is the great-grandfather of Aayla, Rue, and Ronin.